-We’re honoured that the MND Association has been awarded a BBC Lifeline Appeal, presented by our patron Charlotte Hawkins.
+We were honoured to be awarded a BBC Lifeline Appeal, which was broadcast in October 2024 and presented by our patron Charlotte Hawkins.

-Appearing in our appeal are James, Maggie and Eoin, who are all living with MND and have received vital support from the MND Association.
+James, Maggie and Eoin appeared in our appeal.
+The trio all live with motor neurone disease and have received vital support from the MND Association.

 James